salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac.md

 ## Important Considerations

-1. This cookbook uses Cerebras models:
+1. This cookbook uses Cerebras models `llama3.1-70b` and `llama3.1-8b`.
-  - `llama3.1-70b`
-  - `llama3.1-8b`
-2. When configuring through the Einstein Model Builder, you need to provide a default value for model.
-As in this recipe the model name is parametrized, a value is required.
+2. When configuring in Model Builder, you need to provide a default value for the model.
+In this recipe the model name is parametrized, so a value is required.
-3. The API is fully under governance in the MuleSoft Anypoint Platform, which means:
+3. The API is deployed under the governance of the MuleSoft Anypoint Platform.
+As a result:
   - You can monitor the application by viewing logs and errors.
-  - You can apply additional security using the API management capabilities of the Anypoint Platform.
+  - You can apply additional security through Anypoint's API management capabilities.
   - You can deploy multiple replicas to scale horizontally and vertically.

 ## Conclusion